 For the most part of its history, Hindus and Sikhs have enjoyed a close, often inseparable, relation.
 For most of its history, the Khalsa Army drew from Hindu Punjabis where it became a tradition to give one son (not literally give, but raise him as a Sikh to serve in the resistance) to the Khalsa cause (or more broadly the Dharmic cause).
 The Sikh Gurus enjoy a position of reverence across India, and confining their ideals and sacrifices to just 2% of the people or a specific region is doing a great disservice to them.
 In some ways, all Hindus are Sikhs, because no true Hindu will deny ‘having learnt’ or ‘obtained Seekh’ from the Gurus.
 And the whole idea of having a living Guru is a Hindu concept.

-Diwali and Maha Shivratri need no introduction, but Vaisakhi, which is incorrectly called the Sikh new year, is a pan India Hindu festival, which stretches from Sindh (Cheti Chaand) to Assam (Bishu) and marks the solar new year.
+Diwali and Maha Shivratri need no introduction, but Vaisakhi, which is incorrectly called the Sikh new year, is a pan India Hindu festival, which stretches from Bihu in Assam to Vishu in Kerala and marks the start of the month of Vaisakh.
 Similarly, it was common for Sikhs and Hindus to inter marry (the caste remained an important consideration).
 It is only after Sikh extremism tied with the idea of Khalistan emerged that there has been a fall out in relations between the two communities.
 And all this can be traced to two important events: the rise of the Singh Sabha and the partition of India on religious grounds.

 Myth of Sikh exceptionalism